 - Careers education lessons (delivered during PSHE lessons)

-- Students have access to the Careers and Aspirations google classroom
+- Students have access to the Careers and Aspirations google classroom where opportunities and information on apprenticeships, pathways and events are posted weekly

 - Students and parents have access to ‘Unifrog’ a destinations platform including information on universities, apprenticeships, careers and labour market information at https://www.unifrog.org/